parmegv/leap_doc/docs/client/bundle-testing.md

 ---------------

 You should to create an issue with the followinw information:

 - OS, version, architecture, desktop environment (if relevant).
 - bitmask.log file located in the root folder of the uncompressed bundle
 - steps to reproduce

-NOTE: if you find a problem, try to reproduce and take note of the steps needed to get the same error.
+If you find a problem, try to reproduce and take note of the steps needed to get the same error.

 Also, in some cases, a failure appears but if you run again is not there anymore (e.g.: some initialization issue), please report that too.

+For more details look at [Reporting bugs](client/testers-howto) section.

 Utils